james-jw/xq-promise/README.md

 ###### Never attempt to write to a database within a fork
 Luckily this does ``not`` restrict you from writing to databases, it just means: compute in forks, write after you have rejoined.
-Fortunately you can be sure anything returned from the ``fork-join`` operation was returned on the main thread and thus is safe!
+Fortunately you can be sure everything returned from the ``fork-join`` operation is returned on the main thread and thus is safe!

 For example:
 ```xquery